adyujjwal/Virtra/README.md

 Want to see the future of hotel bookings??

 Your search is over as I have developed an application that allows to view in your hotel in full 360 view.
-The solution works on a VR headset as well on the brower
+The solution works on a VR headset as well on the browser.

 ## Contents